 The fort once served as the captain and officers’ quarters.
 Later on, the Dutch overtook the fortress and eventually handed it over to the British in the 1700s.

-Nowadays, you can only find the Porta de Santiago (gatehouse) which has been salvaged before the complete destruction of the fortress.
+A’Famosa Fort is an interesting place to visit in Melaka and nowadays, you can only find the Porta de Santiago (gatehouse) which has been salvaged before the complete destruction of the fortress.

 MARITIME AND NAVAL MUSEUM